MicrosoftDocs/win32/desktop-src/lwef/accessing-the-control-in-web-pages.md

 where XXXX is replaced with a Language ID.
 For the languages currently supported, check the Microsoft Agent website.

--   The &lt;OBJECT&gt; tag for a language component must precede the &lt;OBJECT&gt; tag for the Microsoft Agent core component.
+-   The `<OBJECT>` tag for a language component must precede the &lt;OBJECT&gt; tag for the Microsoft Agent core component.
 -   Multiple languages can be installed on the same client.
 -   Before setting the [**LanguageID**](https://www.bing.com/search?q=**LanguageID**) of a character, we recommend that your script verify that the locale of the browser, available in the [**userLanguage**](https://www.bing.com/search?q=**userLanguage**) property, matches the language being set.